jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 Have you ever tried reading your email while riding the subway?
 Checked your Twitter feed while connected to in-flight wifi?
 Attempted to pull up a map while wandering around in a foreign country?

-If so, you're probably familiar with the problems of poor connectivity.
+If so, you're probably familiar with the problem of poor connectivity.

 It took more than 25 years for the first three billion people to come online, but over the next decade that number is [expected to double](http://next3b.com/the-next-3-billion/).
 The vast majority of these new users will be coming online in under-developed countries, using under-powered devices, and browsing the internet over low-bandwidth connections.